AvivShuster/Fire-Detection-Final-Project/README.md

 As the name suggests, this project includes two different parts:<br>
 1. Creating a Fire Detection model, on Raspberry pi 4 (2GB RAM), using **custom dataset and Transfer Learning with YOLOv5 algorithm**.
-2. Autonomous robot which drives to the target once it is detected.<br>
+2. Autonomous robot which drives to the target once it is detected a flame.<br>

-At this moment of writing, the fire detection part is completed and the second part is in the proccess of development.

 ## Custom Dataset

 In this project, our mission is to detect flames of fire in an indoor space.
-Therefore, We assembled a unique dataset which contains flames of candles and lighters, in different scenarios and lightning conditions.
+Therefore, We assembled a unique dataset which contains flames of candles, in different scenarios and lightning conditions, in a specific room.

 This dataset contains 832 images with a size of 640x640.<br>